JohnCGriffin/BF-computed-goto/README.md

 ```
 Second, the increase in performance resulting from the computed goto permitted removal of
 redundant performance tweaks that intended to compact multiple BF statements into a single instruction.
 The
 net effect is that the overall program is easier to comprehend.
+For instance, in the standard switch version,
+INCR followed by a MOVE had been optimized into
+a new INCRMOVE instruction to reduce the extra switching operation.
+In the goto version, there was no advantage to these optimizations.
+Thus,
+the optimizations were removed.
+It is this absence of code that weighs favorably on choice of using
+the computed goto.

 ## Usage Hints